Board President, Epicenter and Faultline committees, supports programmers and dance managers, CDSS Treasurer firstname.lastname@example.org

 I have been seriously dancing since 1993 and went to my first dance camp in 1996.
 My favorite thing about contra dancing is what I tell beginners: contra dance is fun if you do it as called and it is more fun if you screw it up; so just relax and enjoy the ride.
 My favorite dance hall is Monroe Hall.
 I have a personal relationship with the past two owners who both bought the hall to preserve its place in our community.
 I helped the previous owner oil the dance floor and helped the new owner in replacing the dance floor.

 Secretary, Faultine Frolic and Epicenter committees email@example.com

 I used to bring my young son to dances, along with a pillow and a blanket and a book or two.
 After watching for a while and often having another dancer read him, say, one of the Tintin books, he’d curl up and go to sleep off in a corner.
 Now he’s a guitar player who played contras in LA with a group called Paddy’s Pig before he moved to NYC.

-Dance Programmers and Managers
+Dance Managers and Programers

 As manager Karen has these words for newcomers: Contra is probably the very best dance you can do as a newcomer to dance because it is so easy – you don’t need to keep the beat perfectly or really know anything and beginner lessons are free before each dance.
 You will absolutely NOT find a better group of people to learn with – the people are warm and welcoming.
 It is a great workout.
 It is just a ton of fun.
 It is very inexpensive for a great evening out.

-Her favorite things about contra dancing?
-Dance weekends, including the people I’ve met there for years.
+“Dance weekends including the people I’ve met there for years.
 I have enjoyed volunteering for the two weekend dances we do here each year.
 It’s fun to prep food and chat with people in the kitchen, or other tasks.
 I’ve gotten to know many dancers from all over California and beyond.
 That led to encouragement from my friend, Elaine, to carpool with her to the Lake Tahoe area for a weekend dance.
 Now some of my happiest times are the five weekends or so I attend each year, carpooling around the state.

-Nationally renowned caller for English country dance and contra, programmer for the Sebastopol English dance, founder of Apple Tree Morris. firstname.lastname@example.org
+Nationally renowned caller for English Country Dance and contra, programmer for the Sebastopol English dance, founder of Apple Tree Morris. firstname.lastname@example.org

 I was a manager for the San Rafael contra, and now I’m the programmer.
 I went to my first contra dance years ago, but was only able to dance regularly when I moved to the Bay Area five years ago.
 I love the high energy and the sense of community.
 There are rare magic moments on the dance floor when the music, the calls and the dancers are all perfectly in sync, all connected, and creating something greater than the sum of the parts.
 The tune perfectly matches the moves, and the stomp of dancers’ feet on a balance creates percussion that augments the music.
 When we make eye contact, we are seeing each others’ souls.
 This, for me, is heaven.